-After a good sleep, and as much bacon and egg as I could manage, we set off for the first leg of our Devon and Cornwall adventure.
+After a good sleep and as much bacon and egg as I could manage, we set off for the first leg of our Devon and Cornwall adventure.

 As you can see from the photos, the weather was rubbish.
-We still loved our trip on the North Devon and Cornwall coast.
+We still loved our trip to the North Devon and Cornwall coast.
 I did consider doing some jiggery-pokery with the colours on the photos but decided against it.